Zaporizhzhia Nuclear Power Plant crisis: 2022 shutdown

-Potential restart
+Autumn 2022 Potential restart

 On 5 October, the Associated Press reported that in an interview, Energoatom President Petro Kotin said that the energy company could restart two of the reactors within days, with a decision to be made as early as 12 October, to protect safety installations.
 Kotin said that due to low temperatures over the coming winter, safety equipment will be damaged without heating, and that the only heating will come from the reactors.

 On the same day, Russian President Vladimir Putin decreed the takeover of the plant, and designated it as federal property.
 The head of Energoatom also announced the takeover.
 The decree said that after the accession of Zaporizhzhia Oblast to the Russian Federation a new company would be formed, headed by the former chief engineer of Balakovo Nuclear Power Plant which has similar nuclear reactors.
 Existing operating licences would continue until new ones were issued in accordance with Russian laws.

 Ukraine called this an illegal attempt to take over the plant and called for sanctions against Rosatom and other Russian nuclear companies.
 Energoatom transferred administrative control of the plant to its headquarters in Kyiv.

 On 6 October, IAEA Director General Grossi had a meeting with Ukrainian President Zelensky in Kyiv to discuss developments regarding the ownership of the plant and IAEA's proposal of a nuclear safety and security protection zone around the plant.
 Grossi then met Russian President Putin in Moscow on 11 October, after which Grossi decided to meet with Zelensky again.

 On 8 October, the plant lost its connection to external power supplies due to shelling, and backup diesel generators started.
 Each backup diesel generator has fuel to operate for 10 days, but not all need to be operated.
 The following day, a 750 kV power line was repaired and connected to the grid.
 The IAEA reported that almost every day there was shelling in the region of the plant, and that a landmine had exploded outside the plant, part of a series of landmine blasts in recent weeks.
 On 12 October, the plant again lost its connection to external power supplies due to shelling, the second time in a week.